-- (a) The University seeks to inform all students about drugs and their effects.
+- (a) The university seeks to inform all students about drugs and their effects.
 To this end, it is the policy on this campus to provide educational programs and counseling to drug users and those affected by the drug use of others, to discourage illicit drug use, to eliminate dealing in or providing of illegal drugs, and to uphold the law in these matters.
 Various local agencies on campus can provide help.
-These include the Counseling Center, Student Services Building, 610 East John Street, Champaign, IL 61820, (217) 333-3704, and the Health Education Department, Drug and Alcohol Educator, McKinley Health Center, 1109 South Lincoln Avenue, Urbana IL 61801, (217) 333-2816. - (b) Violations of the University's policy on drugs by a University student raises the question of a student's fitness to continue at the University of Illinois. - (c) Drugs include controlled substances, alcohol, and substances that may be detrimental to health, even though not subject to state and federal laws. - (d) The illegal possession or use of drugs or drug paraphernalia is prohibited.
-While the use of medical marijuana has been legalized in the state of Illinois, the possession or use of prescribed medical marijuana is prohibited on campus property. - (e) The illegal distribution, sale, making or manufacture of drugs is prohibited. - (f) Drug use resulting in incapacitation that requires transportation to the hospital by emergency medical personnel, or refusal to accept such transportation when it is recommended by emergency medical personnel, can trigger a mandatory assessment (see § 2-102).
+These include the Counseling Center, Student Services Building, 610 East John Street, Champaign, IL 61820, (217) 333-3704, and the Health Education Department, Drug and Alcohol Educator, McKinley Health Center, 1109 South Lincoln Avenue, Urbana IL 61801, (217) 333-2816. - (b) Violations of the university's policy on drugs by a university student raises the question of a student's fitness to continue at the University of Illinois. - (c) Drugs include controlled substances, alcohol, and substances that may be detrimental to health, even though not subject to state and federal laws. - (d) The illegal possession or use of drugs or drug paraphernalia is prohibited.
+Although the possession and use of marijuana is allowed under Illinois state law in some circumstances, the possession or use of marijuana for medical or recreational purposes is prohibited on university property. - (e) The illegal distribution, sale, making or manufacture of drugs is prohibited. - (f) Drug use resulting in incapacitation that requires transportation to the hospital by emergency medical personnel, or refusal to accept such transportation when it is recommended by emergency medical personnel, can trigger a mandatory assessment (see § 2-102).

-§ I-306 Alcoholic Beverages-Preamble
+§ 1-306 Alcoholic Beverages - Preamble

-- (a) The University of Illinois at Urbana-Champaign expects all students to exhibit behavior compatible with membership in a community of scholars.
+- (a) The University of Illinois Urbana-Champaign expects all students to exhibit behavior compatible with membership in a community of scholars.
 Students shall conduct themselves in a civil and mature manner, respecting the rights and property of others.
 (See also § 1-201.)
-Having consumed alcohol is not an excuse for failure to meet these expectations. - (b) Because of the University's concern for the health and rights of individuals and because the excessive consumption of alcohol frequently results in the user becoming either a violator or a victim, the University will respond when inappropriate alcohol-related behavior is demonstrated.
-These interventions will include a team approach involving, when appropriate, any or all of the following: the Division of Public Safety, the Office of Public Affairs, and Student Affairs units including the Dean of Students Office, the Office for Student Conflict Resolution (Student Judicial Affairs), Residential Life, the Alcohol and Other Drug Office, the Counseling Center, and McKinley Health Center.

-(c) The following regulations apply to all University of Illinois at Urbana-Champaign students and Registered Organizations and Registered Student Organizations while on campus, while involved in University-related activities, while within the environs of Champaign County, or in other circumstances where a substantial University community interest exists.
-A "substantial University community interest" exists, but is not limited to, situations in which individual or group alcohol consumption results in actual or threatened injury to persons, damage to property, or disruption of a University-related event.
+Having consumed alcohol is not an excuse for failure to meet these expectations. - (b) Because of the university's concern for the health and rights of individuals and because the excessive consumption of alcohol frequently results in the user becoming either a violator or a victim, the university will respond when inappropriate alcohol-related behavior is demonstrated.
+These interventions will include a team approach involving, when appropriate, any or all of the following: the Division of Public Safety, the Office of Public Affairs, and Student Affairs units including the Dean of Students Office, the Office for Student Conflict Resolution (Student Judicial Affairs), Residential Life, the Alcohol and Other Drug Office, the Counseling Center, and McKinley Health Center. - (c) Sections 1-307 and 1-308 apply to all University of Illinois Urbana-Champaign students and Registered Organizations and Registered Student Organizations while on campus, while involved in university-related activities, while within the environs of Champaign County, or in other circumstances where a substantial university community interest exists.
+A "substantial university community interest" exists, but is not limited to, situations in which individual or group alcohol consumption results in actual or threatened injury to persons, damage to property, or disruption of a university-related event.

-§ 1-307 Alcoholic Beverages-General Rules
+§ 1-307 Alcoholic Beverages - General Rules